artsHub – February

 Getaway (Channel 9) – November

 "To enjoy walk to art you do not need knowledge of art, just an interest and curiosity.
 Over three hours you will no doubt find yourself chatting, socialising and learning from art dealers and artists.
-You can explore your own thoughts and feelings about what you see, and will be guided by an art consultant with a passion for both walking and discovering.
-After three hours of pleasant strolling, the group shares wine and cheese and that gives another opportunity to compare and discuss ideas with the guide and other tour participants."
-Read more and watch the video.
+You can explore your own thoughts and feelings about what you see, and will be guided by an art consultant with a passion for both walking and discovering."
+Read more.

 Sydney Morning Herald – November